China Tribunal: Aims and mandate

-Hearings and Evidence Presented
+Hearings and evidence presented

 The China Tribunal held 5 days of public hearings in London in December 2018 and April 2019, in which over 50 fact witnesses, experts and investigators testified including survivors of detention, family members of victims, medical experts and scholars.

+During the hearings and review, the tribunal considered undercover telephone call recordings in which representatives of Chinese hospitals spoke of organ availability, expert testimony from medical professionals, and statistical analyses of transplant figures and donor sources.

-Testimonies and Submissions
+Testimonies and submissions

 Witness testimonies included Falun Gong practitioners and Uyghurs who described forced medical testing, including organ scans, and abuse in custody such as torture, rape, and psychological abuse.
 Testimonies from experts included analysis of organ transplant and donation data, Chinese medical and government documents of policy and practice, and a statistical analysis of official Chinese records such as bed utilization rates, hospital revenue and surgical teams that claimed 60,000 – 100,000 transplants had been performed each year.

-The Tribunal subjected academic submissions and reports to independent scrutiny, including a review by a leading UK statistician of a study published in BMC Medical Ethics, which showed that China's organ donation figures had been manipulated and did not reflect the real numbers.
+The tribunal subjected academic submissions and reports to independent scrutiny, including a review by a leading UK statistician of a study published in BMC Medical Ethics, which showed that China's organ donation figures had been manipulated and did not reflect the real numbers.

-Phone call recordings submitted to the Tribunal, in which government officials and surgeons stated that organs were available on demand, including from Falun Gong practitioners, were reviewed at the Tribunal's request by independent academic commentators.
+Phone call recordings submitted to the tribunal, in which government officials and surgeons stated that organs were available on demand, including from Falun Gong practitioners, were reviewed at the Tribunal's request by independent academic commentators.
 In one phone call, which the China Tribunal had forensically examined, the former PLA Minister for Health, Bai Shuzhong, stated that ex-CCP general secretary Jiang Zemin directly ordered the killing of Falun Gong practitioners for their organs.

-The Tribunal invited the Chinese government, along with others who had previously expressed scepticism regarding allegations of forced organ harvesting, to submit evidence and participate in the hearings.
-These invitations were issued before the Tribunal reached any conclusions, but no response was received.
+The tribunal invited the Chinese government, along with others who had previously expressed scepticism regarding allegations of forced organ harvesting, to submit evidence and participate in the hearings.
+These invitations were issued before the tribunal reached any conclusions, but no response was received.